 You can view the size of the full backup set in the DBS console.
 Log on to the DBS console.
 In the left-side navigation pane, click .
 On the Backup Schedules page, find the backup schedule of the source database and click backup schedule name.
 In the left-side navigation pane, choose .
 On the page that appears, you can view the size of the full backup set.
 For more information, see View backup plans.

-- In the Configure Objects to Restore step, set the parameters that are described in the following table.
-Then, click Precheck in the lower-right corner.
+In the Configure Objects to Restore step, configure the parameters that are described in the following table and click Precheck.

 By default, Rename Object with the Same Name is selected for the Conflict Handling parameter.
 For example, if the

 job_infotable shares the same name with another table during the restoration, the system renames the new table to

 Objects to Restore